techstackmedia/software-engineering-series/README.md

 Get-ExecutionPolicy
 ```

-- If the output is "Restricted," enter one of the commands below:
+- If the output is "Restricted", enter one of the commands below:

 ```powershell
 Set-ExecutionPolicy AllSigned